SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 5. You can `attach` a database file to its unique name by the following command:

+   > This is how you open another database that is not named `main` in SQLite.

    ```shell
    SQLite> attach path_to_file <db>
    ```